 Deciding on a Real Estate Exit Strategy

-After weeks and months of careful planning to land, develop and obsess about your investment, it then becomes time to get rid of it and move on to the next opportunity, netting a healthy profit (ideally) in the process.
-Before ever getting involved in a particular property, you should have a strategy on how to get rid of it, the potential price you are looking to aim for and a target of the type of person or other investor you might be able to sell your property to.
+After weeks and months of careful planning to land, develop, and obsess about your investment, it then becomes time to get rid of it and move on to the next opportunity, netting a healthy profit (ideally) in the process.
+Before ever getting involved in a particular property, you should have a strategy on how to get rid of it, the potential price you are looking to aim for, and a target of the type of person or other investors you might be able to sell your property to.

 The Speed of Your Flip